Nikkrish44/2024-mini/assignment/Report.md

 //the max bright value we found was 45000 and when shining a phone flashlight we were able to achieve around 100% duty cycle with the led.

 Exercise 2:
+We played the happy birthday song using an array of frequencies and iterating through this array while simultaneously iterating through a second array for sound durations.